What does Reiki feel like during the session?

 Who can learn Reiki?

-Reiki is truly available to all people.
+Reiki is truly available to all people and even children.
 If you want to learn it, you can.
 It's that simple.
 The ability to channel Reiki is never lost but a person gains confidence and understanding of Reiki through practice.

 How is Reiki taught?